hairpinfiles/hairpinfiles/Using Git.md

 ## Remotes
 A remote is a reference to another Git repository somewhere, usually an online Git provider like GitHub, GitLab, or Bitbucket.
 When you [[#Cloning|cloned]] the Vault, it automatically added the url of our GitHub repository as a remote called "origin", which is convention for the main remote.
 >[!note] The url always needs to have ".git" at the end.
-To get the proper https url of a GitHub project just use `https://github.com/{user or organization}/{repository name}.git`.
+To get the proper https url of a GitHub project just use `https://github.com/{owner}/{repository name}.git`.

 ## Push and Pull
 Pushing and pulling are the actions of sending and receiving new [[#Commits]] from the [[#Remotes|Remote]].
 The